How to Effectively Use the Turabian Style Guide in Research Papers

 The Turabian Style Guide was developed by Kate Larimore Turabian, a graduate school dissertation secretary and editor at the University of Chicago.
 In her Manual for Writers of Research Papers, Theses, and Dissertations, she simplified the contents of The Chicago Manual of Style for students and researchers.
 The first edition was published in 1937, and since then it has been updated regularly to align with the latest edition of The Chicago Manual of Style.
 It is now in its eighth edition.

 Kate Turabian’s manual is structured in three parts:

 - Full explanation of the two main scholarly citation styles (notes-bibliography and author-date)

 - Comprehensive guidance on editorial style, including punctuation, capitalization, spelling, and table formatting

 The notes-bibliography and author-date citation styles are similar, apart from their use of notes (notes-bibliography) or parenthetical references (author-date) within the text.
 In this article, these two citation styles are outlined in detail and the use of both styles is illustrated with specific examples.

-The notes-bibliography format of the Chicago citation style is used widely in the humanities and in most fields in social sciences.
-This style presents bibliographic information in footnotes or endnotes.
+The notes-bibliography format of the Chicago/Turabian citation style is used widely in the humanities and in most fields in social sciences.
+Furthermore, this style presents bibliographic information in footnotes or endnotes.
 In most cases, a bibliography is provided.
 The general format is an indication of cited sources within the text by a superscript number, which comes after the full stop.
 Source information is provided in a correspondingly numbered list at the end.
 Specific examples are provided below and more examples can be found here.